 So I left two years ago.

-Kolkata has retained its characteristics; its unique and fascinating cultural aberrations.
-North Kolkata is alive in expressions, sounds, half-painted graffiti, monochromes, the artistic streak… It’s so distinct that you won’t find it in any corner of the planet!
+It has retained its characteristics; its unique and fascinating cultural aberrations.
+North is alive in expressions, sounds, half-painted graffiti, monochromes, the artistic streak… It’s so distinct that you won’t find it in any corner of the planet!
 But there is more to it.
 So much more that I had outgrown the Mahanagari.

 Looking Back at Kolkata After Two Years

 Now.
 There are moments that give me the tingling sense of circling back to the bottom.
 They don’t stay long, but they are there, as if I have travelled backwards.
 The decision to leave Kolkata was so crucial that I am now struck by the temporary feeling of falling down to from where I started.
 Quite the contrary, in reality.
-But the physical outlook of Kolkata gives me a downfall.
+But the physical outlook of the city gives me a downfall.

 My nostalgia is like the rusted locks the houses of North Kolkata hang at the intersection.
 Rusted as to it should be inside the old trader’s sack.